-- Must possess all certifications and fulfil all requirements of a Hazmat Technician within home organisation - Understanding of INSARAG Methodology
+- Must possess all certifications and fulfil all requirements of a Hazmat Technician within home organisation. - Understanding of INSARAG Methodology.

-- Comprehensive knowledge of all team functions
+- Comprehensive knowledge of all team functions.

-- USAR operations, tactics and safety considerations
+- USAR operations, tactics and safety considerations.

-- Functional knowledge of hazards associated with disaster environments
+- Functional knowledge of hazards associated with disaster environments.

 - Internal coordination with:

-- Medical Manager
+- o Medical Manager.

-- o Safety Officer
+- Safety Officer.

 - Personnel management techniques:

-- Communicate strong interpersonal
+- Communicate strong interpersonal.

-- o Cooperate
+- Cooperate.

-- Coordinate
+- Coordinate.

 - Human relations:

-- Negotiation skills
+- Negotiation skills.

-- Conflict resolution
+- Conflict resolution.

+- Critical incident debriefing.

+- Staff welfare.

-- Critical incident debriefing - Staff welfare - Tactical Operations: - o Gross and technical decontamination in any environment required - o Responsible for the monitoring of flammable, toxic and asphyxiating levels in the atmosphere - o Monitor and report on current and expected weather conditions - Responsible for the repairs and maintenance of any technical equipment relating to hazardous materials detection - o Tactical problem-solving - Implement tactical component of the Plan of Action - o Determine organisational and logistical needs for the worksite - $\circ$ $\;$ Interacts and advises locals, LEMA and other organisations - Provide input to ensure team's welfare and safety standards are enforced - o Determine most appropriate tactical approach - o Knowledge of tools and equipment - Direct resources to accomplish assigned tasks - o Maintain communication with Rescue Team Leader - o Recommends revision to the tactical Plan of Action based on progress or gaps - Information management: - Record keeping - Report writing - Input into post mission operations report
+- Tactical Operations:

+- Gross and technical decontamination in any environment required.

+- Responsible for the monitoring of flammable, toxic and asphyxiating levels in the atmosphere.

+- Monitor and report on current and expected weather conditions.

+- Responsible for the repairs and maintenance of any technical equipment relating to hazmat detection. - Tactical problem-solving. - Implement tactical component of the Plan of Action. - Determine organisational and logistical needs for the worksite. - Interacts and advises locals, LEMA and other organisations. - o Provide input to ensure team's welfare and safety standards are enforced. - Determine most appropriate tactical approach. - Knowledge of tools and equipment. - Direct resources to accomplish assigned tasks. - o Maintain communication with Rescue Team Leader. - Recommends revision to the tactical Plan of Action based on progress or gaps. - Information management: - Record keeping. - Report writing. - Input into post mission operations report.